Athletics at the 2010 Central American and Caribbean Games

 The athletics competition at the 2010 Central American and Caribbean Games was held at the Mayagüez Athletics Stadium in Mayagüez, Puerto Rico from July 24–30.
 A total of 47 events were contested, 24 by men and 23 by women, and 12 Games records were set.
 Also, 3 national records were set (2 by the men and 1 by the women).
 Of the twenty-three nations that won a medal in the competition, Jamaica was the most successful, topping the table with ten golds and an overall haul of 25 medals.
 Mexico and Colombia were the next best performers, with seven and six golds, respectively.
 The hosts were fourth in the rankings with four golds and sixteen medals in all.

 Cuba – typically one of the strongest teams in the region – was absent from the contest, but the quality of the performances on show remained high regardless.
-Among the stand-out competitors of the competition, Churandy Martina played a part in all his country's medals, winning their two golds with a 100 metres/200 metres double and anchoring the men's 4 x 100 metres relay team to the bronze medal.
+Among the stand-out competitors of the competition, Churandy Martina played a part in all his country's medals, winning their two golds with a 100 metres/200 metres double and anchoring the men's 4 × 100 metres relay team to the bronze medal.
 Beverly Ramos excelled on home turf: she won the 5000 metres and 3000 metres steeplechase races with Games record times and also took the bronze in the 1500 metres.
 Juan Luis Barrios of Mexico completed a 1500/5000 m double while his compatriot Juan Carlos Romero won 5000 silver and the 10,000 metres gold.
 Rosibel García of Colombia retained her 1500 m title from 2006, but also added the 800 m gold to her tally.
 Venezuelan athlete Eduard Villanueva came close to the same feat in the men's events, but was runner-up over the longer distance.